Edna Egbert About To Get Pushed Off A Ledge By The Police

 New York – Four of the five principal characters in today’s (March 19) life or death drama staged in a Brooklyn residential district.
 Mrs. Edna Egbert, 50, is shown on the 2nd story ledge of her apartment while three policemen flank her trying to talk her out of her threat to jump in a suicide attempt.
 Failing to dissuade the woman, the policemen pushed her from the ledge– into a large emergency net that had been rigged below.
 The fifth hero in this drama is the first policeman on the scene, who kept Mrs. Egbert on her ledge for 25 minutes while the net was being rigged. (credit: International News Photo 3-19-42)

 What the slug does not mention is what caused Mrs. Edna M. Egbert such distress.

-In the past year Mrs. Egbert’s son Fred had gotten married, joined the army and had not written to her once in that time, so she presumed he was dead.
+In the past year Mrs. Egbert’s son Fred had gotten married, joined the army and had not written to her once in that time.

 Mrs Egbert climbed onto a window ledge at her home at 497 Dean St., Brooklyn and screamed: “I’m going to jump.”